ricardobinz/personal-finance-dashboard/README.md

 ```

 ## Data Persistence
-- This application uses browser `localStorage` for all app data (assets, assumptions, expenses, incomes, and history).
-- No authentication or database is required - all data stays in your browser.
+- By default (signed out), data is kept in-memory only while the page is open.
+- When you sign in, a local cache may be written to browser `localStorage` to improve UX.
+- When signed in, your data is also synced to your own Supabase project (see Cloud Sync below).

 ## Cloud Sync & Authentication (Supabase)
 Optional: enable sign-in via email magic link and persist your data in the cloud.